 Background on our Biggleswade skatepark consultation

-We are consulting on plans to build a new skatepark to replace the previous one on Chambers Way in Biggleswade, which is near our Saxon Pool and Leisure Centre.
+We consulted on plans to build a new skatepark to replace the previous one on Chambers Way in Biggleswade, which is near our Saxon Pool and Leisure Centre.

 We closed the existing Biggleswade skatepark in June 2018, due to health and safety fears about the structural condition of some of the ramps, following a weekly routine inspection.
 This is the only skatepark that we manage (all others are managed by local town or parish councils).